dboatengg/task-manager/README.md

 To get started, follow these steps:

-1. Clone the repository:
+#### 1. Clone the repository:

 ```node
 git clone https://github.com/dboatengg/task-manager.git
 ```

-2. Install the dependencies:
+#### 2. Install the dependencies:

 ```node
 npm install
 ```

-3. Set up Firebase:
+#### 3. Set up Firebase.
+Below are the steps to setup firebase (for those who are not familiar with Firebase and want to try out the project):
+- Go to the Firebase Console (console.firebase.google.com).
+- Click "Create a project".
+- Enter a name for your project.
+- Click on the "Create project".
+- Click on the "Continue" to go to the project dashboard.

-- Create a new Firebase project.
+- Click on the "Web" icon to add a web app to your Firebase project.
+- Give your app a name
+- Register your app by following the instructions on the screen.
+- Once you've registered your app, you'll be provided with a Firebase configuration object that contains your app's API keys and other configuration details.
 - Copy Firebase configuration settings into a JavaScript file `firebase.js` within the `src` directory of your project:

-4. Start the application:
+#### 4. Start the application:

 ```node
 npm run dev